Reports & AI Narratives

 What This Costs

 The assessment and basic structural profile are free.
-AI-generated narratives, framework comparisons, and PDF export are available at the Consumer Premium tier and above.
-Clinician reports with clinical vocabulary and SOAP formatting are available at the Clinician Starter tier and above.
+AI-generated narratives, framework comparisons, and PDF export are available on paid plans.
+Clinician reports with clinical vocabulary and SOAP formatting are available at the Practitioner tier.

-The structural data — your 302 metrics, your formation, your Coherence score, your Gateways and Traps — is always yours.
+The structural data — your 300+ metrics, your formation, your Coherence band, your gateways and traps — is always yours.
 The narrative layers interpret that data.
 The comparison layers translate it.
 The export layers package it.
 But the foundation is free, and it is complete.